meldurson/MountUpRestored/README.md

 *  Can specify how much stamina is lost by creature when mounted and flying
 *  If stamina runs out while flying and mounted will be forced to land back on ground and regenerate stamina
 *  __Can now attack when mounted using attack keys!__
+    *  If you want to set the attacks manually in the config they are integers in the format of:
+    * ```customAttackOrder:primaryGround,secondaryGround,primaryFlying,secondaryFlying```
+* An example from the MountList is for Modor
+    * ```customAttackOrder: 2,5,4,4``` which is swipe and cold breath when on the ground, and when flying both attacks are the ice shard breath

 ### Saddle Recipes: